The Prep-School Nazi

 Across town, at the Gramercy Park Hotel, Lyudmila Sergeyeva, Nazzaro’s pretty, dark-haired 31-year-old Russian fiancée, was having her hair done.
 She put on a strapless Vera Wang wedding dress and ivory Vera Wang Lavender slingback pumps.
 Her florist Stacey arrived with a bouquet, inspired by Kate Middleton’s, of garden and tea roses and flax flowers.
 “All white and pure,” as the bride would write later in a Facebook testimonial.

-Like the neo-Nazi group Atomwaffen Division, which has been linked to five murders and reportedly shared some members with the Base, Nazzaro’s group would be interested in “accelerationism” — a strain of white nationalism aimed at hastening “the boogaloo,” or societal collapse, through real-world action including violence.
+Like the neo-Nazi group Atomwaffen Division, which has been linked to five murders and reportedly shared some members with the Base, Nazzaro’s group would be interested in “accelerationism” — a strain of white nationalism aimed at hastening “the boogaloo,” or societal collapse, through real-world action, including violence.
 “I’ll be the lightening rod [sic],” Norman Spear would tell one person over Twitter, “but you need to pay me back in blood (preferably not your own).”

 Together, Ron and Lyuda, as their friends knew them, were carried uptown in a black stretch limousine to St. Nicholas Cathedral on East 97th Street.
 In keeping with Russian Orthodox practice, the bearded priest placed crimson-and-gold crowns on their heads.
 Afterward, wearing wedding rings from Tiffany, they posed for photos in nearby Central Park.
 That evening, they joined their guests for a reception at Remi, a Northern Italian restaurant on West 53rd Street.
 As a videographer captured the scene — later editing the footage into a six-and-a-half-minute video scored to Savage Garden’s “Truly Madly Deeply” and Alicia Keys’s “No One” — the couple danced with family and an ethnically varied group of friends.